Hello future bridesmaids!

 Never wait until the last minute to try on your dress or get your alterations.

 Schedule your fitting approximately one month before the wedding.
-Some women prefer to do it earlier, but it’s best to wait until a month to ensure the most accurate fit.
+Some bridesmaids prefer to do it earlier, but it’s best to wait until a month to ensure the most accurate fit.

 If you think your dress needs extensive adjustments, schedule your first fitting about six weeks in advance.
 That way, you’ll have time to do a second fitting and a final fitting when the tailoring is completed.